Quick Start

 Cloud Native Build

-using configuration files to describe what tasks to
+with configuration files specifying tasks to run

-execute when certain events occur on which branches.
+when particular events happen on specific branches.

 Let's start with a simple example to demonstrate how to create a repository and trigger a pipeline step by step.